hridderhu/getdata-courseproject/CodeBook.md

 ## Preprogram steps
 - First download the information into a file: "getdata-projectfiles-UCI HAR Dataset.zip"
 - Extract the zip file to a sub folder: "UCI_HAR_Datase" of the working directory
-- The main folder has files with activity labels and measurement variables (called features)
+- The main folder has files with activity labels "activity\_labels.txt" and measurement variables (called features) "features.txt".
 - There are two folders with datasets: test and train
 - Each dataset consists of measurements (X_), subjects (subject_test) and (determined) activities (y_test.txt)

-## Cleaning steps (done with programm run_analisys.R)
+## Cleaning steps (done with programm run_analysis.R)
-The tidy datafile has been created in the following steps
+The tidy datafile has been created with the following steps
 - 1) Merging the training and the test sets to create one data set consisting of subject-numbers (1-30), activity-numbers(1-6) and 561 measurements
 - 2) Extracting only the measurements on the mean and standard deviation for each measurement.